dustinpfister/blog_posts/_posts/js-javascript-example-zig-zag-arc.md

 ```

 ## 2 - A Game module that makes use of the methods

+So now that I have my utility module I now want to work out a quick module that will make use of it.

 ```js
 var gameMod = (function () {